 BOTTLES WITHOUT HANDLES ISSUES

 Most issues are derived from two tasks: transport and dispensing.
 Below is a summary of the common issues with each task.
 The following pages have detailed descriptions, population impact considerations and potential solutions for each issue.

+1. Transport Issues

 - 1.1.
-The container is too heavy. - 1.2.
+The container is too heavy.

+- 1.2.
 The container does not have a comfortable graspable area.

+2. Opening Issues

+- 2.1.
+The closure is difficult to remove.

+- 2.2.
+The inner seal is difficult to remove.